mlb-alumno/FinalProjectMIR/README.md

 ```
 working
-├── annotations
-│   └── your .jams files
-├── audio
-│   └── tour .mp3 files
 ├── chords
 │   ├── model_deep
 │   │   ├── (here the final model will be stored)
-│   ├── new_test00.csv (a .csv file with the names of the .jams files you want for test)
+│   ├── jazznet_test00.csv (a .csv file with the names of the .jams files you want for test)
-│   ├── new_train00.csv (a .csv file with the names of the .jams files you want for train)
+│   ├── jazznet_train00.csv (a .csv file with the names of the .jams files you want for train)
 │   ├── pump
-│   │   ├── .npz files (the .npz files will be stored here after using the 01 data pump notebook)
+│   │   ├── .npz files (the .npz files will be stored here after using the data pump notebook in new_notebooks/Data_pump.ipynb)
-│   └── pump.pkl (the pump.pkl will be stored here after using the 01 data pump notebook)
+│   └── pump.pkl (the pump.pkl will be stored here after using the data pump notebook in new_notebooks/Data_pump.ipynb)
 ├── plots
 │   ├── (final plots will be stored here)
+├── jazznet (here the jazznet dataset will be stored)
+│   ├── clean_dataset
+│   │   ├── jams
+│   │   │   ├── train
+│   │   │   │   ├── jams files (the jams files will be stored here after using the data pump notebook in new_notebooks)
+│   │   │   ├── test
+│   │   │   │   ├── jams files (the jams files will be stored here after using the data pump notebook in new_notebooks)
+│   │   ├── audios
+│   │   │   ├── train
+│   │   │   │   ├── jams files (the jams files will be stored here after using the data pump notebook in new_notebooks)
+│   │   │   ├── test
+│   │   │   │   ├── jams files (the jams files will be stored here after using the data pump notebook in new_notebooks)
-├── reference_annotations
+│   │   ├── metadata
-│   └── put here the .jams for testing
+│   │   │   ├── small.csv (a .csv file with the jezznet metadata)
 ```

 ## Data preparation

-### Audios
+### Audios and jam files

-put your mp3 files in the audio folder inside your working path
+The data pump takes pairs of same name .jams and .wav files, so you need to have the same number of jams and wav files in the jazznet/clean_dataset/jams and jazznet/clean_dataset/audios folders.

-### Jam files
+### Modify Jam files
+If you need to change anything from the jams files, you can use the script:
-run the ``python jazznet_to_jams.py --working /Users/your_user/working/jazznet --csv_file /Users/your_user/working/jazznet/metadata/small.csv`` script to create the .jams files from the jazznet csv, put that file in the annotations folder inside your working path
+``python jazznet_to_jams.py --working /Users/your_user/working/jazznet --csv_file /Users/your_user/working/jazznet/metadata/small.csv`` script to create the .jams files from the jazznet .csv,

-TODO: load jams and mp3 from jazznet

 ## Data pump